 Released in 2003, Girl with a Pearl Earring is set the city of Delft in Holland and also features Scarlett Johansson as the titular young servant, alongside Tom Wilkinson (The Best Exotic Marigold Hotel), Cillian Murphy (Peaky Blinders) and Judy Parfitt (Call the Midwife).

 The movie was nominated for ten BAFTAs, three Oscars and two Golden Globe awards.

 Girl with a Pearl Earring available to watch on Amazon Prime Video.

 6. Easy Virtue

 Australian director Stephan Elliott (The Adventures of Priscilla Queen of the Desert) adapted Noël Coward’s social comedy play in 2008.

 Easy Virtue sees a glamorous American widow meets and marry a young Englishman at the Monaco Grand Prix.
 Family dramas arise when the pair return to England to meet the young man’s family.

 Firth is joined by Jessica Biel, Ben Barnes and Kristin Scott Thomas in the movie.

-Easy Virtue is available on Amazon.
+Easy Virtue is available to watch on Amazon Prime Video.

 7. Dorian Gray